-The first phase of the Greek Court project was completed in 1989, with 2 two-story buildings that could house two different organizations in each building.
-Each wing provided a chapter room and kitchen area for each side of the building and held 36 occupants.
+The first phase of the Greek Court project was completed in 1989, with two two-story buildings that could house two different organizations in each building.
+Each wing provided a chapter room and kitchen area for each side of the building, which held 36 occupants.
 The second phase of the Greek Court project was identical to the first, adding two buildings to the east of phase one.
-The third and fourth phases of the Greek Court project expanded campus farther southeast and brought the total number of Greek Court buildings to eight separate structures.
+The third and fourth phases of the Greek Court project expanded the campus farther southeast and brought the total number of Greek Court buildings to eight separate structures.

-This provided housing opportunities for historically black Greek organizations, with the first African American fraternities, Phi Beta Sigma and Delta Sigma Theta, moving on-campus in 1995.Housing 19 of the 30 fraternities and sororities at Eastern, Greek Court chapters represent all three national governing councils: the Interfraternity Council, Panhellenic Council, and the National Pan-Hellenic Council.
+Housing 18 of the 30 fraternities and sororities at Eastern, Greek Court chapters represent all three national governing councils: the Interfraternity Council, Panhellenic Council, and the National Pan-Hellenic Council.
 Eastern’s Greek Court system is one of a select few in the country designed with such a partnership between the institution and chapters.